 When you send a message that is a request, the request takes a round-trip from sender to handler and back; copies of the message take a one-way trip to interested observers.
-The following figure illustrates the request routing procedure.
+Figure 7-2 illustrates the request routing procedure.

-Figure 3.
-Request Routing
+Figure 7-2 Request Routing